 - Canadian Mental Health Association.
 This post would not be complete without referencing the CMHA, the organizers of Mental Health Week.
 The CMHA has a wealth of resources to help you learn more about preventing and managing mental health issues.
 These include personal assessment tools such as the mental health meter.

 - Partners for Mental Health.
 This non-profit organization strives to bring mental health information and resources to all Canadians.
-If you or someone you know is in crisis, consult this list of crisis centres to look for help in your province.

 - Mood Disorders Society of Canada.
 This national organization offers resources and fact sheets on mental health issues, and campaigns to break down stigma and promote good mental health.